AnanyaKumar/lambda-plus-plus/index.md

 # Designed for Monkeys

 Most programmers don't know the intricacies of parallel programming.
-That's why we designed a libary even a Monkey could use.
+That's why we designed a library even a Monkey could use.

 Example code for an algorithm that computes whether a sequence of parentheses is well matched: